Knowing & Being Known: a book review

 One lady has a husband and a respected degree by age thirty.
 Another has neither at sixty.

 One girl is wooed by the man of her dreams.
-Another girl is invisible except to a mental patient.
+Another girl is invisible except to a male mental patient.

 One friend has money to vacation in Italy while another can’t afford a $20 concert ticket.